The Jewish story of Myanmar is small now, but it was not always small.

 It shows what happens to a trading diaspora community when empire collapses, war breaks infrastructure, nationalism tightens the state, and emigration drains the middle generation.
 It also shows how urban memory can narrow to one address.
 A community that once stretched across businesses, schools, cemeteries, and multiple synagogues can end up depending on one caretaker family and one historic structure.

-That is not only a Jewish story.
-It is a port-city story and a minority story.
+That is a Jewish story, a port-city story, and a minority story.

 Why this belongs in a rebuilt library

-Not the coup headline alone, but the deeper fact that a once-visible Jewish community can survive into the present through one synagogue, two Torah scrolls, a cemetery, and the stubborn labor of remembrance.
+The coup headline belongs as context, not center.
+The deeper fact is that a once-visible Jewish community can survive into the present through one synagogue, two Torah scrolls, a cemetery, and the stubborn labor of remembrance.